 Some laminate countertops are created to imitate natural stone, and there are certainly granite lookalikes.
 But although they may share superficial similarities in color and pattern, granite and laminate are distinguishable to even an untrained eye.
 Even though they price in at a lower cost, laminates are not a great addition to a home and have a far lesser resale value compared to natural stone.

 Natural and engineered stone alternatives to granite include marble, quartz, quartzite, soapstone, and slate.
 Each material has unique physical properties, which are reflected in the unique look of the material.
 These natural stone options are typically higher in the price – with exception of quartz, an engineered material sold by most fabricators – and are less durable as kitchen countertops.

 DIY Not Recommended

 Installation of granite countertops is not considered at the DIY project even by the most experienced contractors and home improvement professionals.
 There is a good reason for that.
 Granite is extremely heavy: it can weight between 15lbs and 20lbs per square foot, and it’s not uncommon for sections of countertops to exceed weighing 200lbs or more.
 If this is not enough discouragement, consider that fabrication cost will still remain the same and transportation for the stone will need to be arranged for.
 Granite must be transported on specially designed frames which keep the stone upright.
 The benefits of having the countertops professionally installed far outweigh the costs.
 There are many reasons you will be glad the installers did the job.

 Granite is a great addition to any home, whether it be through kitchen countertops, a vanity top, or a fireplace surround.
 It is versatile, requires little maintenance, and every piece of stone is completely unique – making granite one of the best all-around options in natural stone.
-The overall granite countertop cost is determined by the stone selected, edge profile and other factors, however most affordable granite will cost around $35 per square foot installed.
+The overall cost of granite countertops is determined by the stone selected, edge profile and other factors, however most affordable granite will cost around $35 per square foot installed.
 It’s a great way to update your home’s décor while adding value to your property.